KiriteeGak/KhojCancion/README.md

 ### Done
 1. Finding the tags of artists and lyrics to scrap from web for testing
-2. Some skeleton scheme
+2. Some skeleton schema
+3. Pull some lyrics and save them to mongo
+4. Scoring based on most probable match

 ### Need to do
-1. Pull some lyrics and save them to mongo
-2. Add key filter to reduce search space
+1. Add key filter to reduce search space (artist, genre etc.)
-3. Scoring based on most probable match